EastAgile/notional_ai_examples/readme.md

 conda install --file requirement.txt
 ```

+### Bike sharing dataset example
+You can checkout the example on the bike sharing dataset:

-2. Open the `demo_bike_dataset.ipynb` notebook in Jupyter Notebook.
+1. Open the `bike_sharing/demo_bike_dataset.ipynb` notebook in Jupyter Notebook.

-3. Execute the cells in the notebook sequentially to see the step-by-step process of feature selection on the bike dataset.
+2. Execute the cells in the notebook sequentially to see the step-by-step process of feature selection on the bike dataset.

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

-This project is licensed under the [<INSERT LICENSE HERE>](LICENSE).
+This project is licensed under the [LICENSE](LICENSE).
 You are free to use, modify, and distribute the code in this repository for personal or commercial purposes.

 ## Acknowledgments